 As of September 1, 2015, we had 1,950,300 stock options outstanding under the 2011 EIP with a weighted-average per share exercise price of \$3.50 and a weighted-average remaining contractual term of 3.13 years, subject to time-based vesting.
 The 1,950,300 stock options outstanding and 49,700 shares available for issuance under the 2011 EIP represent an overhang of approximately 9.97% based on our common shares outstanding as of September 1, 2015.
-The 1,000,000 additional shares proposed to be available for future grant under our 2015 SIP would increase the overhang to approximately 14.24% based on our common shares outstanding as the total of (a) shares underlying outstanding awards plus shares available for issuance under future equity awards, divided by (b) the total number of shares outstanding, shares underlying outstanding awards and shares available for issuance under future equity awards.
+The 1,000,000 additional shares proposed to be available for future grant under our 2015 SIP would increase the overhang to approximately 14.24% based on our common shares outstanding as of September 1, 2015.
+We calculate "overhang" as the total of (a) shares underlying outstanding awards plus shares available for issuance under future equity awards, divided by (b) the total number of shares outstanding, shares underlying outstanding awards and shares available for issuance under future equity awards.